ddev/ddev/docs/content/users/extend/custom-commands.md

 ## Known Windows Issues

+### Line Endings

-* **Line Endings**: If you’re editing a custom command to be run in a container, it must have LF line endings and not traditional Windows CRLF line endings.
+If you’re editing a custom command to be run in a container, it must have LF line endings and not traditional Windows CRLF line endings.
 Remember that a custom command in a container is a script that must execute in a Linux environment.

-* If DDEV can’t find `bash` to execute, the commands can’t be used.
+### Bash

+Commands can’t be executed if DDEV can’t find `bash`.
 If you’re running inside git-bash in most any terminal, this shouldn’t be an issue, and DDEV should be able to find git-bash if it’s in `C:\Program Files\Git\bin` as well.
 But if neither of those is true, add the directory of `bash.exe` to your `PATH` environment variable.